 Tests that may be done include:

-Usually no treatment is needed.
-Folic acid supplementation may help your body produce normal red blood cells and improve the symptoms of the anemia.
+In most cases, no treatment is needed.
+Folic acid supplements may help your body produce normal red blood cells and improve the symptoms of the anemia.

 People with hemoglobin C disease can expect to lead a normal life.